xiaohan2012/xiaohan2012.github.io/_posts/2017-12-16-deep-structral-network-embedding-keras.md

 The dataset is created as follows:

 - download the data using [data.stackexchange.com](https://data.stackexchange.com/datascience/queries)
-- extract the labels fo each question
+- extract the labels of each question
-- build the cocurrence graph using [coconut (a tool created by me)](): frequency is normalized by log function
+- build the cooccurence graph using [coconut (a tool created by me)](https://github.com/xiaohan2012/coconut): frequency is normalized by log function

 You can also [play with the embedding using tensorboard](http://projector.tensorflow.org/?config=https://gist.githubusercontent.com/xiaohan2012/5c533ae2d4c67918c3648a23363307c6/raw/a23dd0b1540b3675d211e5f6db4ffdb969de202d/datascience-tensorboard-config)